The Cat That Hated People: Plot

-Blackie the Cat complains about his hatred towards people and how they make his life difficult in the city.
-Because of interference, he is unable to find easy food (a broom to the head stops his drinking freshly delivered milk) or deliver a proper serenade (which is ended by a thrown boot).
-He also doesn't get along with children (who tie paper bags onto his feet), babies (one grabs him by the tail and flails him around a playpen), housewives (one hits him with a broomstick when he scratches their furniture), or dogs (one uses him as a punching bag, then plays dead after giving Blackie a ketchup-covered axe as the owner arrives).
-He complains about not being let out of the house (to drink from a water cooler), or allowed to elope with female cats (he is about to kiss one, but instead a human fires a shotgun through his mouth and out his tail).
+Blackie the Cat expresses his animosity towards people and laments how they complicate his life in the city.
+Due to interference, he struggles to find food easily or perform a proper serenade.
+Additionally, he does not get along with children, babies, housewives, or dog owners.
+He is frustrated by not being allowed to go outside the house or to court female cats.

 Blackie continues to complain about people as he walks along a busy sidewalk, with people stepping on him.
-One person kicks him down the street as he declares that he wants to go to the moon, before he notices that he is at the front of the "Moonbeam Rocket Company" (a sign in the window says "Any place in space - 5 minutes").
+One person kicks him down the street as he declares that he wants to go to the Moon, before he notices that he is at the front of the "Moonbeam Rocket Company".
 He notices rockets to Mars, Venus, a miniature rocket to Palm Springs, and a "Moon Special," which he enters.

-Blackie pushes the ignition (below it on the wall is a sign reading "P.S.
-Hold on to your hats"), and takes off immediately.
+Blackie pushes the ignition, and takes off immediately.
 Buildings and stars duck out of the way and signs reading "NO VACANCY" appear on planets as he passes them.
 The rocket skywrites "Eat at Joe's" and punches a hole in the Big Dipper before the Little Dipper moves to catch the leakage.
 The rocket then bounces pinball-style from star to star (with points being displayed for each "bounce") until it registers "TILT" upon lunar impact.

-After the crash, Blackie revels in his newfound solitude, but the silence is quickly cut short as he meets his noisy new neighbors, in order: